near/core-contracts/staking-pool/README.md

 When the method is called the contract uses the current total account balance (without attached deposit) and the subtracts the last total account balance.
 The difference is the total reward that has to be distributed.

 The fraction of the reward is awarded to the contract owner.
-The fraction is configurable by the owner, but can't exceed 1.
+The fraction is configurable by the owner, but can't exceed 100%.
+Note, that it might be unfair for the participants of the pool if the owner changes reward fee.
+But this owner will lose trust of the participants and it will lose future revenue in the long term.
+This should be enough to prevent owner from abusing reward fee.

 The remaining part of the reward is added to the total staked balance.
 This action increases the price of each "stake" share without changing the amount of "stake" shares owned by different accounts.
 Which is effectively distributing the reward based on the number of shares.